dantleech/blog/content/posts/2025/10-12-saarbrucke.md

 ---

-Now in a hotel after having walked around in my barefoot shoes for a few hours in Saarbrüke (where luck can be found according to the advertisements on the way in).
+Now in a hotel after having walked around in my barefoot shoes for a few hours in Saarbrüken (where luck can be found according to the advertisements on the way in).
 The hotels are quite cheap here and the town is nice.
 My ankle was giving me _some_ grief probably due to barefoot shoes and the running a few days ago.
 But it'll be fine.